 Enter between June 10-July 15.
 Open world wide.

 The purpose of the "Finish It!" challenge is to encourage the participants to extend themselves, their talents and creativity beyond the limitations of a single set of instructions and create pieces uniquely their own.
 Tutorials have been an integral part of my personal evolution as a jewelry artist, from such talents as Eni Oken, Iza Malzcyk, IMNIUM and Lonely Soldier.
 And my progression from the steps and instructions provided to me by others has been a worthwhile journey towards my own creative self-discovery.
 Tutorials need never represent a "cookie cutter" aesthetic, nor the only design possibility, but rather a gateway to limitless possibilities, and the entries received for these contests have proven, time and again, the truth of that statement.

 Here’s the gist: At the bottom of this post is a link to a tutorial or, more accurately, the beginning of a tutorial, and ending abruptly less than halfway through the instruction.
 Your job is to create a piece beginning with the steps, as explained in the file, but ending with your own imagination!

 Every contestant will receive the finished version of this tutorial simply for participating.
-This tutorial will arrive as a reply to your submission email, after the contest is closed to new entries, so check your spam folder if you do not receive it by October 8.
+This tutorial will arrive as a reply to your submission email, after the contest is closed to new entries, so check your spam folder if you do not receive it by July 22nd.
 Also, be sure your email host will accept incoming attachments.
 I've had many emails rejected because the mail box was full, or security settings did not allow attachments.